pallets/flask/docs/cli.rst

 For the :command:`flask` script to work, an application needs to be discovered.
 This is achieved by exporting the ``FLASK_APP`` environment variable.
 It can be either set to an import path or to a filename of a Python module that contains a Flask application.
+Additionally the :command:`flask` command as of 0.13 will look for a ``.env`` file in the current folder or any higher folder and automatically load all environment variables from it.

 In that imported file the name of the app needs to be called ``app`` or optionally be specified after a colon.
 For instance